Nuclear Medicine Scans

 Dual SPECT offers advanced capabilities, including:

-- a full body scan can be completed in one pass
+- Full body scan can be completed in one pass

 - SPECT is considered the clinical standard in non-invasive imaging for cardiac disease